NickKoz/library/README.md

 Terminal app simulation of a library system using MySQL Connector/Python for access in database.

 The idea for the project was made from the semester class **Designing and Using Database Systems** of the department I attend.

-The whole project was made from me.
-It's my first big project in Python and I'm proud of it :D .
-Although, I can still develop it everyday by adding new features and -who knows- someday I will add a **GUI**.

 ## Requirements